natedoesthings/vandyhacks-2024-content-mongoDB-demo/README.md

 * `package-lock.json`
 * `package.json`

-We will walkthrough the _server.js_ file to create, setup, and store data in your database.
+We will edit the _server.js_ file just a little bit to establish a connection to your database.

 ### A little bit about databases!: